JohnnyXavier/johnnyxavier.github.io/_posts/bmc_anvil/2023-05-23-bmc-anvil-intro-licenses.md

 ---

-You can get a copy of the license by scrolling down this page or on any of the following links:<br>
+you can get a copy of the license by scrolling down this page or on any of the following links:<br>
 **APACHE LICENSE, VERSION 2.0**

 * [apache.org site](https://apache.org/licenses/LICENSE-2.0.txt)